Using FileZilla for your gotHosting Linux hosting account

 Accepting the SSL Cert

-The first time you log into your Red Hat account using FileZilla you will be prompted to accept the SSL Cert to continue
+The first time you log into your Linux hosting account using FileZilla you will be prompted to accept the SSL Cert to continue.

 At the bottom of the acceptance popup, put a check in the box that says Always Trust and click OK.
-You will not be prompted again for this during Secure FTP connections once you check the box and click OK
+You will not be prompted again for this during Secure FTP connections once you check the box and click OK.
+The FileZilla default is to require user input to accept certificates and store them within FileZilla for future reference.

 Uploading Your Web Site